Permanent semester grades are used to compute grade point average (GPA). A cumulative GPA includes all credits completed

 Audit.
 A student who desires to review a subject or obtain a general understanding of it may enroll in the course as an audit.
 The auditing student must complete a registration form and pay the same tuition as students registering for credit.
 Audited courses appear as an "X" on permanent student records and have no grade points associated with them.
 Hence, they are not figured into grade point average calculations.
 In addition, audited courses do not count toward credit load or program requirements, or for financial aid.
 The normal refund policies apply.
 A student who initially audits a course may not later seek credit.
 However, a student may change from credit to audit if ten percent or more of the course remains.
 (For courses less than one semester long, a student must change from credit to Changing from credit to audit may affect financial aid status.

 Narrative.
-An "N" designates that a student has attempted to complete required course work but for reasons identified by the Disability Services Specialist could not do so.
+An "N" designates that a student has attempted to complete required course work but for reasons identified by the Disability and Support Services Manager could not do so.
 The narrative appears in a student's record and states what the student was able to accomplish in the course.

 Repeat Course.
 Any student may register and pay fees to repeat a course.
 When a course is repeated, only the highest grade earned is used to calculate grade point average.
 All grades for that course will appear on the student's transcript, however.

 Academic Probation & Denial Policy.
 Program students who do not achieve a minimum term GPA of 2.0 are placed on academic probation for the following term and are counseled to enroll in college prep courses, take a reduced load, or change programs.
 Students on probation who do not attain a term GPA of 2.0 by the end of their probationary term will be placed on Academic Denial and dropped from their program and courses.
 Courses prior to 2002 will not be used towards academic probation and denial.